Ray Hammond is Europe’s most experienced futurist and keynote speaker on future topics.

 Ray Hammond now provides keynote speeches, lectures and workshops for companies, governments and universities all over the world.
 He is a guest lecturer at Oxford University’s Oxford-Martin School, CASS Business School and Lund University.
 He is also an elected Fellow of the Royal Society of Arts (FRSA).
 In 2017 Ray was appointed a member of the Science Fiction Advisory Council (SFAC) of the XPRIZE.

-When not on the road, Ray lives with his long-term partner Maria in London and Bath, UK.
+When not on the road, Ray lives with his wife Maria in London and Bath, UK.
 He has two daughters.